-England’s COVID-19 ‘Freedom Day’ worries scientists, doctors as Delta variant cases spread
+England's COVID-19 'Freedom Day' worries scientists, doctors as Delta variant cases spread

 Although the number of Delta variant infections decreased week over week, public health officials are still concerned about its spread.
 They warn that hospitals may see a surge in admissions as more social contact is allowed.

-“I’m incredibly worried about it, alongside many of my colleagues in the medical profession,” National Health Service (NHS) Doctor Amir Khan told current affairs TV show "Good Morning Britain" on Friday, when asked about Freedom Day.
+“I’m incredibly worried about it, alongside many of my colleagues in the medical profession,” National Health Service (NHS) doctor Amir Khan told current affairs TV show "Good Morning Britain" on Friday when asked about Freedom Day.

 “We talk about the impact on the NHS. ...
-When a patient with COVID goes into intensive care, on average if they need ventilation they spend about 20 days in ICU, so that means that that bed can’t be used for anything else,” Dr. Khan said.
+When a patient with COVID goes into intensive care, on average if they need ventilation they spend about 20 days in ICU, so that means that that bed can’t be used for anything else,” Khan said.

-“So if you’re planning heart surgery — lets say if my mom had angina and she needed to go in for a coronary artery bypass graft, she may need ICU treatment afterwards, she can’t have her operation because those ICU beds are being used for such long periods of time,” Dr. Khan explained.
+“So if you’re planning heart surgery — let's say if my mom had angina and she needed to go in for a coronary artery bypass graft, she may need ICU treatment afterwards, she can’t have her operation because those ICU beds are being used for such long periods of time,” he explained.

 The U.K. government argues that its fast-moving vaccine rollout has allowed it to remove the remaining lockdown restrictions.
-It believes that deaths and hospital admissions remaining far lower than before, even though cases have risen sharply, is proof that the vaccines are saving lives and it is now safer to open up.
+It believes the fact that deaths and hospital admissions remain far lower than before, even though cases have risen sharply, is proof that the vaccines are saving lives and it is now safer to open up.

 So far two-thirds of adults in Britain have received two doses of a coronavirus vaccine.
 All adults are now eligible to receive their first dose in England.